Top 7 Tips for a More Productive Photoshop Workflow

 These preferences will not only save your computer from overworking and you from being less productive than you want but influence the quality of your work as well.

-It may seem like a very dull task, though but it will be worth it if you use Photoshop regularly.
+It may seem like a very dull task, though but it will be worth it if you use a Photoshop workflow regularly.

 To set the preference to fit your perfect workflow, you need to choose Edit, then Preferences, and tick the choice you want to change in the submenu if you are the user of the Windows operating system.